Ashvary1996/firstPost/README.md

-This is a Construct Week project FirstPost Website Clone.
+This is a Group project FirstPost Website Clone.

 Here are all team members and there work:
 <br/>